avinetworks/devops/automation_examples/ariaauto-vcfa/README.md

 #### `fullstack_deployment.yaml`
 Complete infrastructure deployment including:
-- Apache web server VMs (Ubuntu 18.04)
+- Apache web server VMs (Ubuntu 18.04) - provisioned and configured via cloud-init in the blueprint
-- Avi LB Virtual Service
+- Avi Virtual Service
 - Pool configuration with health monitors
 - Optional SSL termination
 - WAF policy application
-- Cloud-init configuration for automated web server setup
+- Automated web server setup

+**What does cloud-init do?**
+The cloud-init configuration in this blueprint:
+- Provisions Ubuntu VMs through Aria Automation
+- Installs Apache web server and PHP packages
+- Creates user accounts with passwords
+- Configures SSH access
+- Sets hostname
+- Customizes the default web page

+This handles the **backend server** setup.
+The AviController (which must be pre-configured as a prerequisite) handles the **load balancer** configuration.

 **Key Features:**
 - Scalable deployment (small/medium/large)